vishvAsa/vedAH_yajuH/vAjasaneyam/mAdhyandinam/shatapatha-brAhmaNam/sarva-prastutiH/11/05/7_svAdhyAya-prashaMsA.md

 [^egg_325]: 99:7 Or, perfecting the world,--tadyukto yo lokas tasya paktiḥ paripāko bhavati, Sāy.

-intelligence gives rise to four duties attaching to the Brāhmaṇa--Brāhmaṇical descent, a befitting deportment, fame, and the perfecting of the people; and the people that are being perfected guard the Brāhmaṇa by four duties--by (showing him) respect, and liberality, (and by granting him) security against oppression, and security against capital punishment.
+The growing intelligence gives rise to four duties attaching to the Brāhmaṇa--Brāhmaṇical descent, a befitting deportment, fame, and the perfecting of the people; and the people that are being perfected guard the Brāhmaṇa by four duties--by (showing him) respect, and liberality, (and by granting him) security against oppression, and security against capital punishment.
 </details>